mmanciop/instana-springboot-starter/README.md

 ## No, this can't be true

 Well, it actually is.
-And if you do not take my word for it, how about you have a look at the [Play with Instana](https://play-with.instana.io/) sandbox, and if you like what you see, [try it out](https://www.instana.com/trial/) free for two weeks to monitor your applications, no strings attached?
+And if you do not take my word for it, how about you have a look at the [Play with Instana](https://play-with.instana.io/) sandbox.

+And if you like what you see, [try it out](https://www.instana.com/trial/) free for two weeks to monitor your applications, no strings attached.